-Subdivision 1.
-General.
-A person who is harmed by a violation of sections 626A.35 to 626A.39 may bring a civil action against the person who violated these sections for damages and other appropriate relief, including:
+Subdivision 1 General.
+A person who is harmed by a violation of sections 626A 35 to 626A 39 may bring a civil action against the person who violated these sections for damages and other appropriate relief, including.

-(1) preliminary and equitable or declaratory relief; and

-(2) reasonable costs and attorneys fees.

-Subd.
-2. Limitation.
-An action under this section must be commenced within two years after:

-(1) the occurrence of the violation; or

-(2) the date upon which the claimant first had a reasonable opportunity to discover the violation.

-Subd.
-3. Defenses.
-(1) A good faith reliance on a court warrant or order, a grand jury subpoena, or a statutory authorization; or is a complete defense against any civil or criminal action brought under sections 626A.35 to 626A.39.
+- (1) preliminary and equitable or declaratory relief, and - (2) reasonable costs and attorneys fees - Subd 2 Limitation.
+An action under this section must be commenced within two years after - (1) the occurrence of the violation, or - (2) the date upon which the claimant first had a reasonable opportunity to discover the violation. - Subd 3 Defenses.
+(1) A good faith reliance on a court warrant or order, a grand jury subpoena, or a statutory authorization, or - (2) A good faith reliance on a request of an investigative or law enforcement officer under United States Code, title 18, section 2518(7)

+is a complete defense against any civil or criminal action brought under sections 626A 35 to 626A.39